SachQL/UberDataNYC/README.md

 - Sundays had the highest number of airport rides (72)
 - Wednesdays has the least (48)

-**Analysing Peak Hours**: what times a have the highest and lowest volume of rides?
+**Analysing Peak Hours**: What times a have the highest and lowest volume of rides?
-- peak hours are in the evening 5pm-11pm with the quietest hours being 4am-5am.
+- Peak hours are in the evening 5pm-11pm with the quietest hours being 4am-5am.

 **Weekday vs Weekends Peak Hour Analysis**: Do we see differences in the peak hours on weekends comapred to weekdays?
 - We can see that there is a higher percentage of rides on weekdays between 6am and 10am, likely corresponding to people comuting to work.